Summer of My German Soldier: Adaptations

 In 1978, the novel was turned into a made-for-television film of the same name, starring Kristy McNichol as Patty and Bruce Davison as Anton.
 It was well received, winning a Humanitas Prize, and three Primetime Emmy Award nominations (with Esther Rolle winning "Best Supporting Actress" for her portrayal of Ruth).
 In the film version, the town of Jenkinsville is set in the state of Georgia, not Arkansas, and Patty does not stand trial for treason or is sent to reform school but is judged to be a juvenile delinquent and remanded into her parents custody until she is 18.
 (Note: the opening credits to the film state the town is in Georgia, and Patty's father informs her of what the state's justice system will do to her.)

 Reception

-Summer of My German Soldier was an ALA Notable Book, a New York Times Outstanding Book, and a National Book Award Finalist.
+Summer of My German Soldier was an ALA Notable Book, a New York Times Outstanding Book, a Golden Kite Award winner, and a National Book Award Finalist.
 Greene's work was described as "courageous and compelling" by Publishers Weekly.

 It is also one of the most banned or challenged books of 2000-2009 according to the American Library Association, coming in at number 55.